 Northern Lights Forecasts

-SolarHam gives a reliable three-day geomagnetic forecast that's often used by aurora hunters, while the Aurora Forecast app shows travelers the position of the auroral oval around the Arctic Circle — and also indicates the probability of seeing them where you are (green, not so much; red, and the Northern Lights are probably happening right above you).
+SolarHam gives a reliable three-day geomagnetic forecast that's often used by aurora hunters, while the Aurora Forecast app shows travelers the position of the auroral oval around the Arctic Circle.
+It also indicates the probability of seeing them where you are (green, not so much; red, and the northern lights are probably happening right above you).

 Alaska Northern Lights Tours

 It's likely that you'll get to Coldfoot on an organized tour, and if you fly to Barrow, your accommodation will also act as a local tour guide.
 If you're going to be in Fairbanks, however, you have excursion choices to make.
 The Northern Alaska Tour Company runs round-trip van tours 60 miles north of Fairbanks to the town of Joy for an increased chance of seeing the northern lights.
 And 1st Alaska Tours run nightly trips to the Chena Hot Springs 60 miles north and to Murphy Dome, one of the highest peaks in the Fairbanks area, which has a 360-degree view of the horizon.